A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Experiments

 By comparison, PEGA’s advantages against preference-guided aggregators are slightly smaller, but the improvements are still significant.
-Specifically, it can be seen in Table 3 that compared with the strongest preference-guided aggregator GroupIM, our proposed model PEGA achieves higher performance w.r.t. both N@K (e.g., VIP of N@10: 8.10$\%$ in Yelp vs. 4.29$\%$ in Amazon-Simi vs. 3.26$\%$ in Amazon-Rand) and R@K (e.g., VIP of R@10: 1.03$\%$ in Yelp vs. 0.99$\%$ in Amazon-Simi vs. 2.54$\%$ in Amazon-Rand).
+Specifically, it can be seen in \hyperref[table3]{Table 3} that compared with the strongest preference-guided aggregator GroupIM, the proposed model PEGA achieves higher performance w.r.t. both N@K (e.g., VIP of N@20: 4.36$\%$ in Amazon-Simi vs. 3.85$\%$ in Amazon-Rand vs. 8.51$\%$ in Yelp2017-2018 vs. 8.57$\%$ in Yelp2019-2020) and R@K (e.g., VIP of R@20: 2.34$\%$ in Amazon-Simi vs. 1.69$\%$ in Amazon-Rand vs. 1.41$\%$ in Yelp2017-2018 vs. 1.83$\%$ in Yelp2019-2020).
 The reason is that PEGA simulates users’ importance not only by their history preferences but also by considering the influence of personality when they integrate into a new ephemeral group.

+It is worth mentioning that PEGA significantly outperforms the NCF-Big5, another personality-guided aggregator, in terms of both N@K and R@K. For instance, in the Amazon-Simi dataset, the improvement of N@20 against NCF-Big5 is 54.7$\%$, while the average improvement on the other several datasets is 54.2$\%$.
+Similarly, the average improvement of R@20 against NCF-Big5 across all datasets is 59.5$\%$.
+This empirically validates that PEGA's proposed data-driven personality attention mechanism is more effective in realistically simulating the decision-making process of a new ephemeral group and providing more accurate recommendation results compared to a simple rule-based personality-guided aggregator.
+From another perspective, the superior performance of NCF-Big5 over NCF-Best (e.g., average N@20 improvement: 66.5$\%$) also demonstrates the superiority of guiding preference aggregation with personality in group recommendation tasks.

-All models achieve relatively lower abstract values of evaluation metrics on Yelp relative to Amazon-Simi and Amazon-Rand.
-As shown in Table 2, the Yelp dataset owns the largest number of candidate items.
+In addition, regarding the performance of the model on different datasets, it is observed that all models achieve relatively lower abstract values of evaluation metrics on Yelp2017-2018 relative to Amazon-Simi, Amazon-Rand and Yelp2019-2020.
+As shown in \hyperref[table2]{Table 2}, the Yelp2017-2018 dataset owns the largest number of candidate items.
 Thus, more diverse individual preferences will lead to more complex group decision-making results, further exacerbating the group-level sparsity problem.
-However, our method still shows a significant improvement (e.g., average VIP of N@K: 8.37$\%$ and average VIP of R@K: 1.45$\%$).
-The possible reason is that, unlike preference-guided methods, our model aggregates diverse preferences with the guidance of consistent personality, which alleviates this problem and keeps stable superiority in such a challenging dataset.
+However, PEGA still shows a significant improvement (e.g., average VIP of N@K: 8.75$\%$ and average VIP of R@K: 1.79$\%$).
+The possible reason is that, unlike preference-guided methods, PEGA aggregates diverse preferences with the guidance of consistent personality, which alleviates this problem and keeps stable superiority in such a challenging dataset.
+Another interesting observation from \hyperref[table3]{Table 3} is that all models perform better in Amazon-Simi than Amazon-Rand in both R@K and N@K. For example, the average values of R@20 and N@20 in Amazon-Simi are 0.640 and 0.442, while the values in Amazon-Rand are 0.612 and 0.403.
+It is reasonable since groups in Amazon-Simi consist of individuals with similar preferences, while groups in Amazon-Rand are structured randomly.